 Babson Alumni Supporting Entrepreneurs (BASE)

-The Babson Alumni Supporting Entrepreneurs (BASE) program, formerly Babson Alumni Resource Network (BARN), provides practical support for Babson Alumni Entrepreneurs by connecting them to other experienced alumni who act as business advisors, helping to clarify issues and explore options for start-up businesses and existing companies trying to move to their next level of success.
-BASE Teams work with Alumni Entrepreneurs as sounding boards and coaches, providing insights and perspectives, based on their own business experience and expertise.
-To request a BASE application, contact Anne Heller '70, Assistant Director of Alumni Volunteer & Recognition.
+The Babson Alumni Supporting Entrepreneurs (BASE) program, formerly Babson Alumni Resource Network (BARN), provides Babson alumni and student entrepreneurs (e.g. clients) with consultations by experienced alumni who act as business consultants.
+BASE consultants serve as sounding boards and coaches, providing insights and perspectives, based on their own business experience.

 Babson Entrepreneur Experience Lab (EEL)

 Babson College and the Business Innovation Factory (BIF) have created an Entrepreneur Experience Laboratory to design, develop, and test new entrepreneurship support solutions and systems.
 This initiative will shed light on the entrepreneurship experience through the lens of the entrepreneur, create a platform to design and test new ways to support entrepreneurs and accelerate new venture creation, and leverage an Entrepreneur Video Booth where entrepreneurs can answer important questions via new media.